Ziping-Ye/Ziping-Ye.github.io/_pages/about.md

 I am currently a graduate student in [Department of Computer and Information Science][UPenn CIS] at the [University of Pennsylvania][UPenn].

-In May 2023, I graduated from [Schreyer Honors College][SHC] at Penn State, where I was honored to serve as the College of Engineering [Student Marshal][CoE Student Marshal News] and received [Outstanding Undergraduate Research Achievement Award][Outstanding Undergraduate Research Achievement], recognizing my academic excellence, research accomplishments, and leadership.
+In May 2023, I graduated Summa Cum Laude from [Schreyer Honors College][SHC] at Penn State, where I was honored to serve as the College of Engineering [Student Marshal][CoE Student Marshal News] and received [Outstanding Undergraduate Research Achievement Award][Outstanding Undergraduate Research Achievement], recognizing my academic excellence, research accomplishments, and leadership.
 During my time at Penn State, I was fortunate enough to work with Professors [Jinchao Xu][Jinchao Xu], [Syed Rafiul Hussain][Syed Rafiul Hussain], and [Shagufta Mehnaz][Shagufta Mehnaz] on various research projects.

 # Research Interest